MarinBizarreAdventure/OOP-labs/README.md

 - **Python:** Labs and assignments implemented in Python.
 - **C#:** Labs and assignments implemented in C#.

-Each language folder contains individual lab assignments with their own README files, source code, and documentation.
+Each language folder contains individual lab assignments, which may have the same underlying objectives but are implemented in different programming languages.
+This approach allows me to gain a deeper understanding of various languages by tackling the same problems using different language features and paradigms.
+Each lab assignment comes with its own README files, source code, and documentation.

 ## Lab Assignment Structure